 In English, students are assessed using the following assessment objectives which form the basis of assessment at GCSE.
 They cover the skills assessed in Reading (AO I-4), Writing (AO5-6) and Speaking and Listening (AO7-9).
-There are half termly assessment points each year that we term Praising Stars©.
-For younger years we base our assessment on our subject mapping of the age related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
+At KS4 there are half termly assessment points each year that we term Praising Stars©.
+For younger years there are 3 half termly assessment points.
+We base our assessment on our subject mapping of the age related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
 At GCSE we make informed predictions informed by our holistic assessment of their progress against the key assessment objectives and their aspirational GCSE targets.
 These are also the basis for any appropriate support and intervention.